 Common Convertible Top Problems

 - Convertible top won't open or close

-- Can be caused by a bad fuse, relay, top motor, lift cylinder etc. Read this article to find out.
+- It can be caused by a bad fuse, relay, top motor, lift cylinder, etc. Read this article to find out.

 - Convertible won't move or gets stuck

 - Convertible top won't go up / down